 This course will be an introduction to the theory and practice of coaching.
 Through lectures, tutorials and group discussions, students will become familiarized with the fundamentals of coaching and gain an appreciation of the diversity and complexity of the coaching process.
-There will be considerable links with KPE 340H Introduction to Physical Activity Pedagogy, as well as the KPE 380H course (see page 25).
+There will be considerable links with KPE 333 The Pedagogy of Playing Games.
 Current knowledge and experiences will be delivered by various faculty members, athletic instructors and coaches integrating this knowledge with practical application.
 Students who successfully complete the course will gain their National Coaching Certification Program (NCCP) Introduction to Coaching Part A.

-Prerequisites: KPE 220H, KPE 260H, KPE 261H, KPE 263H

-Three lecture/tutorial hours per week.
+Prerequisites: KPE 220H, KPE 260H, KPE 261H, KPE 263H Three lecture/tutorial hours per week.